Golden Age (album)

 Golden Age is the fourth studio album by South Korean boy band NCT.
 It was released on August 28, 2023, by SM Entertainment.
 Similar to their previous releases NCT 2018 Empathy, NCT 2020 Resonance, and NCT 2021 Universe, Golden Age is part of "NCT 2023" project; which saw all current NCT members from several units collaborating on a full-length release.
-This time, the album features 20 members from three current units of NCT; NCT 127, NCT Dream, and WayV.
+This time, the album features 20 members from three current units of NCT: NCT 127, NCT Dream, and WayV.
 The album consists of ten tracks with two singles released to support the album, the title track of the same name and "Baggy Jeans".

 Golden Age is the first album release of NCT after the departure of three former members; Lucas, who departed from the group on May 10, 2023, after his hiatus since mid 2021, and Shotaro and Sungchan who were withdrawn from the group on May 24, 2023, to re-debut as a member of SM Entertainment's new boy group Riize in September of the same year.
-It is also the final full-group album to feature Taeil, who was removed from the group exactly one year after the album was released.
+It is also the final full-group album to feature members Taeil and Mark, who left the group in 2024 and 2026 respesctively.